sharedInstance/sharedinstance.github.io/_posts/2014-04-18-settings-root-toggles.markdown

 </plist>
 ```

 The icon can be dropped at `/Library/PreferenceLoader/Preferences/TypeStatus.png`.
-Unfortunately for themers, this means it can't be themed with WinterBoard.
+Unfortunately for themers, this means it can’t be themed with WinterBoard.

-Ok, that's easy enough, but I mention this because if one or two tweaks did this, it would look pretty odd.
-If more tweaks do this, it'll look completely normal.
-And, as Ryan Petrich noted in his [WWJC talk](http://rpetri.ch/wwjc2014/rpetrich_wwjc2014.pdf) a few days ago, every tweak should have settings - even if it's just a single on/off switch.
+Ok, that’s easy enough, but I mention this because if one or two tweaks did this, it would look pretty odd.
+If more tweaks do this, it’ll look completely normal.
+And, as Ryan Petrich noted in his [WWJC talk](http://rpetri.ch/wwjc2014/rpetrich_wwjc2014.pdf) a few days ago, every tweak should have settings - even if it’s just a single on/off switch.